Debugging Perl DBI

 Advantages of using DBIx::Log4perl

-DBIx::Log4perl is a subclass of DBI that will log DBI operations in terms of DBI methods called, so the log output relates to what the application is doing instead of what the DBI or DBD is doing.
+DBIx::Log4perl is a subclass of DBI that logs DBI operations in terms of DBI methods called.
+The log output therefore relates to what the application is doing instead of what DBI or the DBD driver is doing.

 The advantages of using DBIx::Log4perl are: